ceigh/ceigh.github.io/content/en/notes/create-troxlers-fading-with-plain-canvas-api.md

 - Color

-  To determine the color, I will write a helper function `rdnColor`:
+  To determine the color, I will write a helper function `rndColor`:

   ```js
   const rndColor = (alpha = 1) =>